godaddy-wordpress/woocommerce-customizer/readme.txt

 = I found a bug!
 What do I do? =

-Please submit an issue on [Github](https://github.com/maxrice/woocommerce-customizer/) along with a description of the problem so I can fix it :)
+Please submit an issue on [Github](https://github.com/skyverge/woocommerce-customizer/) along with a description of the problem so we can fix it :)

 = Can I contribute to the plugin? =

 Yes!
-Fork the plugin on [Github](https://github.com/maxrice/woocommerce-customizer/) and send a pull request.
+Fork the plugin on [Github](https://github.com/skyverge/woocommerce-customizer/) and send a pull request.

 == Screenshots ==